Frequently Asked Questions

 A 7,7m long planing recreational boat consumes 12-18 times more fuel than a family car.
 At the same time, one kilo of the best lithium-ion batteries contains just a few percent of the energy that can be extracted from a kilo of gasoline.
 Because of this, planing electrical boats are doomed to either short range or low speed.
 Even putting a battery pack of a 100 kWh or more in a planing boat will only result in 20-30 nautical miles of range at 20 knots (even if some boat makers unrealistically claim higher range).
 The only way of solving this energy equation is to use hydrofoils.

-How does Candela Seven handle chop and swells?
+How does Candela Seven handle high waves and rough water?

 Better than anything else you’ve driven.
 Candela Seven’s seakeeping capabilities are second to none.
 Instead of pounding the waves, we fly over them.
 There’s no slamming, no heaving or rolling.
 Waves up to 1,2 meter just pass under the hull.